gnosis/dx-tools/README.md

 ./dutchx-rinkeby trades --from-date=25-05-2018 --to-date=26-05-2018
 ```

-Aditionally, you can applu any of this filters:
+Aditionally, you can apply any of this filters:
 ```bash
 # Filter by token
 #   It will filter by trades of auctions that contain the given token